BluePraise/magaliechetrit.com/readme.md

 - [ ] Add a fixed topbar
 - [ ] replace jquery with vanilla javascript
 - [x] replace bootstrap with my own css
-- [ ] replace Inter with an nicer font
 - [x] use more css vars
 - [ ] multilingual
 - [ ] about page